What do we do about a son who failed his college classes and lied to hide the fact?

 Answer:

 I don't believe spanking is the best answer to your situation, except possibly in addressing his lies concerning his status at school.
-Your son has told you what the problem is: he goofed off.
-Thus, he doesn't see the need for a college education and is expecting a free ride.
-It is time your son quickly face the reality of life and grow up.
+Your son has told you what the problem is: he wasted time.
+Thus, he doesn't see the need for a college education and expects a free ride.
+It is time for your son to face the reality of life and grow up quickly.

-Let him know that you want him to get a college education, but such an education is a privilege and not a right.
-Let him know that if he loses the scholarship, he also loses your financial support.
+Let him know you want him to get a college education, but such an education is a privilege, not a right.
+Tell him that if he loses the scholarship, he also loses your financial support.
 The cost of the winter semester is on his shoulders.
-You already paid for his classes this fall and he wasn't a good steward with the funds.
-Thus he must bear the financial responsibility of his mistakes.
+You already paid for his classes this fall, but he wasn't a good steward with the funds.
+Thus, he must bear the financial responsibility for his mistakes.

-If he decides to drop out of college, tell him that you are sorry about his choice, but now that his education is done it is time for him to assume full responsibility for his own life.
+If he decides to drop out of college, tell him you are sorry about his choice, but now that his education is done, it is time for him to assume full responsibility for his life.
 Help him locate a reasonable and affordable apartment.
 You might want to consider paying the first one or two month's rent.
-Move his things out, shake his hand, and say "God be with you."
-He will very quickly learn that living on his own is expensive and requires a lot of hard work.
+Move his things out, shake his hand, and say, "God be with you."
+He will quickly learn that living independently is expensive and requires a lot of hard work.
 Don't let him whine to you about the difficulties in his life.
-Tell him this was the life he chose; he needs to learn to be content with it.
+Tell him this was his chosen life; he must learn to be content with it.
 Don't bail him out.
 The lessons he is learning are critical for the remainder of his life.

-If he wants to move back home or remain at home, tell him that he is welcomed to live at home so long as he is in college.
-However, since he lost the scholarship, you will only help pay the portion you were paying before; the rest will have to come out of his own pocket.
+If he wants to move back home or remain at home, tell him he is welcome to live at home as long as he is in college.
+However, since he lost the scholarship, you will only help pay the portion you were paying before; the rest will have to come out of his pocket.

 You mentioned taking a car away from him.
-I also look at driving as a privilege.
+I also consider driving a privilege.
 We told our children that we want them to drive, but they will assume the cost of driving.
-Each has paid for their licenses and they pay for the increase in our automobile insurance.
-They are allowed to borrow the family's car, but if they want their own, they have to purchase it.
+Each has paid for their licenses, and they pay for the increase in our automobile insurance.
+They can borrow the family's car, but they have to purchase it if they want their own.
 In this way, they have financial incentives to keep a good driving record and to maintain their automobiles.

-Look at it this way: Your children must learn to live on their own.
-You can't be rescuing them from their failures while they are in their thirties.
+Look at it this way: Your children must learn to live independently.
+You can't rescue them from their failures while they are in their thirties.
 Give them opportunities to stand on their own two feet.
 Only when they have earned their place in life can they feel good about their accomplishments.
 For further information, read through the lessons "An Industrious Worker" and "It Takes Effort."